dmarx/dmarx.github.io/_posts/2017-01-01-map-of-reddit-by-active-users.md

 few selected results as static images for people who can't explore the graph themselves.

-Console gaming (Xbox One and PS4) interest community.
-Two most active subreddits (between September and November 2016) are /r/RocketLeagueExchange /r/DestinyTheGame:
+Console gaming (Xbox One and PS4.
+There's also a Nintendo community, but it's hanging out further away with the pokemon community) interest community:

 <figure>
     <a href="/images/reddit_graphs/RocketLeagueExchange_DestinyTheGame.png">